Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).

 Premier League – Follow the Football match between Wigan Athletic and Sunderland live with Eurosport.
 The match starts at 23:00 on 19 January 2013.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Paul Cook or Chris Coleman?
+Who will come out on top in the battle of the managers Paul Cook or Jack Ross?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Wigan Athletic and Sunderland?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.